accessibilityafrica/accessible-components/html-css/forms/README.md

 ## 3. Input Types

 There are numerous different HTML input types e.g `text`, `password`, `url`.
-Each helps with collecting specific data from users, use them appropriately.
+They each help with collecting specific data from users.
+Use them appropriately.

 A label with descriptive text for each input should be available.
 Associate a label with its corresponding input by matching `for` and `id` attributes.